rsalmond/TIL/README.md

 > The spatial metaphors we use to describe social relations aren’t just idiosyncratic uses of language, but reflections of how those social relations are structured in our minds.

+> In Germany, citizens continue to overestimate distances between cities that were on the other side of what was the Iron Curtain, in comparison with cities on the same side before reunification.
+Further, these overestimations are greater for citizens with more negative attitudes toward reunification, compared with those of citizens who had positive views.
+Metaphorical barriers remain standing long after their physical referents are demolished.

 https://aeon.co/essays/why-do-other-people-form-imaginary-shapes-in-our-minds

 ### Jan 10 2024